 3 T. water

-1 c. almonds, coarsely chopped
+1 cup almonds, coarsely chopped

 1 T. almonds, finely chopped

-3/4 c. chocolate chips
+3/4 cup chocolate chips

-- With 1 teaspoon of butter, coat a cookie sheet and spread out the 1 c. of coarsely chopped almonds (you won’t need to go to the edges).
+- With 1 teaspoon of butter, coat a rimmed cookie sheet and spread out the 1 c. of coarsely chopped almonds (you won’t need to go to the edges).
 Set aside.

-- Cook, stirring frequently, until the mixure reaches 290 degrees (just before hard crack stage) on a candy thermometer.
+- Cook, stirring frequently, until the mixture reaches 290 degrees (just before hard crack stage) on a candy thermometer.

 - While still hot, sprinkle the top of the candy with chocolate chips.
 Using a flat spatula, lightly spread the chocolate over the candy as they melt.
-Sprinkle the finely chopped almonds over the top.

 - Let the chocolate cool before breaking the candy into 1-2″ pieces.
 Arrange in a bag, tin, or on a plate.